Cary Fowler

-Morgan Carrington "Cary" Fowler Jr. (born 1949) is an American agriculturalist and the former executive director of the Crop Trust, currently serving as a senior advisor to the trust.
-On May 5th, Dr. Fowler joined the U.S. Department of State as U.S. Special Envoy for Global Food Security.
+Morgan Carrington "Cary" Fowler Jr. (born 1949) is an American agriculturalist who served as the U.S. Special Envoy for Global Food Security from 2022 to 2025.
+He was previously executive director of the Crop Trust.
+Fowler received the 2024 World Food Prize.

 Background

 Fowler was born in 1949 to Morgan, a General Sessions judge, and Betty, a dietician.
 He graduated from White Station High School in Memphis, Tennessee, in 1967, and attended Rhodes College in Memphis, but transferred in his junior year to Simon Fraser University in Canada, earning his B.A.
 Honors degree in 1971.
 He received a Ph.D. degree in Sociology from Uppsala University in Sweden.

 Fowler was active in civil rights demonstrations in Memphis.
 He was present at the Mason Temple on April 3, 1968, when Martin Luther King Jr. made his last speech, "I've Been to the Mountaintop".
 During the Vietnam War, he obtained conscientious objector status and worked at a hospital in North Carolina.